Cult with No Name

 Cult With No Name (often abbreviated to CWNN) is a German/ English musical duo from London, comprising Erik Stein and Jon Boux.
 Influenced largely by electronic music, post-punk, and modern classical music, they refer to themselves "electronic balladeers".
 Formed in 2004, the band were initially signed by Los Angeles label Trakwerx in 2007, founded by Jackson Del Rey of Californian post-punk band Savage Republic and 17 Pygmies.
-Now on their own "CWNN Music" label, they are distributed worldwide through Darla Records, home of Harold Budd, and My Morning Jacket.
-They are published through Blow Up Songs, founded by Paul Tunkin of the well known britpop Blow Up (club night).
+Now on their own "CWNN Music" label, they are published through Blow Up Songs, founded by Paul Tunkin of the britpop club night Blow Up.

 Career

 2004-2013

 Having contributed three instrumental tracks to 17 Pygmies' comeback album 13 Blackbirds, Cult With No Name made their full debut with the album Paper Wraps Rock in 2007.
 The album was met with broadly positive reviews, although the band regard it as their weakest, with the renowned music journalist Mick Mercer in particular championing the band, and making them his 'discovery of 2007'.
 The band's second album, Careful What You Wish For, was released a year later and included the instrumental track "You Know Me Better Than I Know Myself", which featured Tuxedomoon's Blaine L. Reininger on violin, and a piano-based cover of The Stranglers' classic "Golden Brown".
 The album was met with positive reviews, with supporters that include the filmmaker Don Letts.
 Former Suede frontman, Brett Anderson, also invited Cult With No Name to open for him at the launch of his solo album Slow Attack.

 The band's next project was to record a new score for the classic German expressionist silent film, The Cabinet of Dr. Caligari, which was released simultaneously as a DVD and digital download in 2009 and coincided with the 90th anniversary of the making of the film.
 The score was notable for the inclusion of songs alongside instrumental soundscapes.
 In late 2010, Cult With No Name released their fourth studio album, entitled Adrenalin, which expanded the band's sound to include elements of trip-hop and psychedelia.
 The album includes the disco-pastiche, "The All Dead Burlesque Show" and underground electronic hit "Breathing".
 The website dsoaudio.com hailed the album as a "serious contender for album of the year".